DEVSENSE/phptools-docs/docs/vs/Debugging/troubleshooting.md

 Since version 1.32.11685 you will be able to see what process is holding the port directly in Visual Studio.

 ![Port in use](imgs/portinuse.png)

+## Collecting Xdebug logs

+When determining the issue related to debugging it's useful to collect logs directly from **Xdebug**

+Open `php.ini` file in the **Xdebug** configuration section and add

+ - Xdebug 2:
+ `xdebug.remote_log="path_to_log/xdebug.log"`

+ - Xdebug 3:
+ `xdebug.log="path_to_log/xdebug.log"`

+When the log is no longer necessary, turn it off.
+It slows the debugger and it might grow significantly over time.